sarves/thamizhilip/index.md

 ### Acknowledgment
 I would like to express my appreciation to my supervisors Prof. Gihan Dias, and Prof. Miriam Butt for all their guidance.
 Futher, I am thankful to the National Language Processing Centre, University of Moratuwa, Sri Lanka for providing all the facilities to build the current version of ThamizhiLIP.

 In addition, I would also like to mention that this research was supported by the Accelerating Higher Education Expansion and Development (AHEAD) Operation of the Ministry of Higher Education, Sri Lanka funded by the World Bank, and also supported by the DAAD (German Academic Exchange Office)

 ### Contact and support
 Do you have any problems?
 Please to reach out to me - K. Sarveswaran Also feel free to fork and improve ThamizhiLIP.
+Also send me your valuable feedback so that I can improve this lib.
 This is realsed under the Apache 2.0.